Last Updated May 21, 2018

 OpinionSite has designated the Privacy Department to oversee its information security program, including its compliance with the Privacy Shield program.
 The Privacy Department shall review and approve any material changes to this program as necessary.
 Any questions, concerns, or comments regarding this Policy also may be directed to privacy@OpinionSite.com.

 OpinionSite will maintain, monitor, test, and upgrade information security policies, practices, and systems to assist in protecting the Personal Data that it collects.
 OpinionSite personnel will receive training, as applicable, to effectively implement this Policy.
-Please refer to Section VI for a discussion of the steps that OpinionSite has undertaken to protect Personal Data.
+Please refer to Section VIII for a discussion of the steps that OpinionSite has undertaken to protect Personal Data.

 III.
 RENEWAL / VERIFICATION